Last updated on August 14th, 2023 at 01:43 pm

 Then what you need is a Ragamuffin with a puppy-like demeanor.

-Female Ragamuffin usually weighs between 10 and 15 pounds, but males might reach more than 20 pounds.
+Female Ragamuffin usually weigh between 10 and 15 pounds, but males might reach more than 20 pounds.

 Like Ragdolls, Ragamuffins are calmest cats and even-tempered.